ajaykarwal/ajaykarwal-v8/src/posts/2016-01-28-using-umbraco-dictionary-items-as-image-alt-text.md

 ---
 layout: post
-date: "2016-01-28"
+date: '2016-01-28'
-title: "Using Umbraco Dictionary Items as image alt text"
+title: 'Using Umbraco Dictionary Items as image alt text'
-permalink: "{{ title | slug }}/index.html"
+permalink: '{{ title | slug }}/index.html'
 tags:
     - umbraco
 ---

 I was posed with a recent request to allow my content editor to edit the alt text of all the images in Umbraco to help with SEO rankings.